g-ongenae/assert-or-boom/doc/or/orRequestTimeout.md

 # orRequestTimeout

-Throw a Boom.Request Timeout if the previous assertions where false.
+Throw a Boom.Request Timeout if the previous assertions were false.

 ## Skeleton